hewner/csse290-git/ClassOutline.md

     git checkout 6ac90a7d8 -- README.md someCoolDir other.txt

-Note that if you omit the revision SHA, git will assume you mean HEAD so
+Note that if you omit the revision SHA, git will assume you mean INDEX so

     git checkout README.md